Petr Pavel: Senior management career

 After the operation in Bosnia, Pavel served in various positions in the Czech Army, including military intelligence and diplomacy.
 He represented the Czech Republic in several military diplomatic positions in Belgium, the Netherlands, and the United States.

 From 1993 to 1994, Pavel was the deputy military attaché of the Czech Republic in Belgium.
+From 1997 to 1999, he served as the commander of 6th Special Brigade.
 From 1999 to 2002, he was the representative at the NATO headquarters in Brunssum.
 In 2003, he served as the National Military Representative at the United States Central Command at Operation Enduring Freedom headquarters in Tampa.
 During the U.S. invasion of Iraq in 2003, he served as a liaison officer at the U.S. headquarters in Qatar.
 During this time, he warned that Iraq might use weapons of mass destruction against invading forces.

 Pavel was appointed brigadier general in 2002.
 From 2002 to 2007, he served as the commander of the specialized forces, the deputy commander of the joint forces and the deputy director of the section of the Ministry of Defence.
 In the years 2007–2009, he was the military representative of the Czech Republic at the European Union in Brussels, and subsequently in the years 2010–2011 was the representative of the Czech Republic at the Supreme Headquarters Allied Powers Europe in Mons.
 Pavel became major general in 2010 and lieutenant general in 2012.
 In 2011, he was a member of the expert commission that wrote the White Book on Defense, evaluating the state and proposing measures to improve the defense of the Czech Republic.

 Pavel served as Deputy Chief of the General Staff of the Armed Forces of the Czech Republic from July 2011 to June 2012.
 On 1 June 2012, he was promoted to Chief of the General Staff.
 In this position, he organised cooperation between the army and academics and forums on defence and security issues.